Why are wisdom teeth removed?

 - Cysts and benign growths: A wisdom tooth that has not broken through the gum rarely develops a cyst (a swollen fluid-filled location).
 A cyst is a sac that may contain air, fluid, or other material.
 A cyst can form in any part of the body, including bones, organs, and soft tissues.
 Most cysts are benign (noncancerous), but tumors may also cause cysts.

 Most of these problems can be successfully treated using antibiotics and antiseptic mouthwash.
 Wisdom teeth extraction typically occurs if other methods are unsuccessful.

 What are Wisdom Teeth?

 Most people have a third set of molars, known as wisdom teeth.
-Wisdom teeth usually start to grow in during the late teens or early twenties.
+It usually start to grow in during the late teens or early twenties.
 They generally appear in the back of the mouth and can crowd or damage other teeth.
-Historic Preservationists contend that early humans considered wisdom teeth essential for chewing raw meaty foods that formed the majority of our prehistoric diet.
-The invention of fire eventually allowed us to cook and soften these foods, making wisdom teeth no longer necessary.
+Historic Preservationists contend that early humans considered it essential for chewing raw meaty foods that formed the majority of our prehistoric diet.
+The invention of fire eventually allowed us to cook and soften these foods, making it no longer necessary.
 As our diets and chewing habits changed, we gradually stopped relying on wisdom teeth.
 However, even though we don’t need them anymore, we continue to pass on the genes for wisdom teeth to future generations.
 Similarly, we still carry genes for developing an appendix or tailbone, even though they are now vestigial organs.